 Student life at your host institution

 While the idea of making friends might seem daunting at first, you should quickly feel at home at your host institution thanks to the Orientation/Welcome/Induction activities they will likely organise from the beginning of your exchange.

-It’s also a good idea to look at your host university’s webpages for more information: look at their social media to see whether they have any exchange student Facebook groups or advertise events on Instagram, for instance.
+It’s also a good idea to look at your host institution’s webpages for more information: start following their social media accounts to see whether they have any exchange student Facebook groups or advertise events on Instagram, for instance.

-You will also be able to use all of your host university’s available welfare and sporting/social facilities on the same basis as any other fully enrolled student at your host institution.
+You will also be able to use all of your host institution’s available welfare and sporting/social facilities on the same basis as any other fully enrolled student at your host institution.
 Look at your host institution’s website and social media to see what they provide in terms of student support, advice and campus activities.

 Find out more about your host country

 If you want to find out more about your chosen country, you can visit the Destinations section of the Global Graduates site.